docker-training/security-workshop/security-labs/apparmor/step5.md

 Point your browser to the public IP of your lab instance on port 8080.

-**FIX THIS** : You should have received the IP addresses of all of your lab instances from the lab administrator).
+**Get IP address of your node** : You should have received the IP addresses of all of your lab instances from the instructor.